Academic Calendar

 3 Credits Total (45-10-0)

-In this curriculum course, students explore creativity in early childhood.
-They select, plan and implement creative experiences to support the development of literacy, art, music and dramatic play.
-The role of the educator as a co-learner is introduced when planning children's play with art and sensory materials.
-Resources and diverse materials used to support languages of expression and to foster children's well-being in early childhood settings are examined.
+In this curriculum course, students explore creative arts in early childhood.
+Students plan and create materials and spaces to support the development of literacy, art, music, and dramatic play.
+Students plan for children’s engagement with art and sensory materials and begin to enact the role of the educator as a co-learner.
+Students select and evaluate resources and materials to support children’s languages of expression.

 ECCS 110